Urban Forest Plan: View the Street Tree Map!

 Interested in becoming an arborist or learning more about tree care professions?
 This planning process will include community conversations around workforce development and how the Urban Forest Plan can support careers in tree care.
 Stay up-to-date on each phase of the Urban Forest Plan by signing up for our Healthy Places newsletter!

-Click the image to explore the web map
+Click the image to explore the web map (this link has been archived, for access to the most up-to-date inventory, please visit boston.gov/trees)

 Public street trees are regulated by Chapter 87, also known as the Public Shade Tree Law.
 Per Chapter 87, a public hearing is held on the first Thursday of every month to evaluate requests to remove healthy public street trees.
 Removals of dead, dying, or dangerous public street trees do not go through the tree hearing process.
 Trees other than publicly-owned street trees do not go through the tree hearing process.